 How long is the data kept?

 After each assignment, data is kept for 6 years and then deleted after this time, unless there has been further contact in the meantime.
-In practice, this means that your data is kept for 6 years from the last contact you have had with Marards.
-This is so that Marards can provide you with a useful service in future regarding assignments that come along that may fit with your career goals.
+In practice, this means that your data is kept for 6 years from the last contact you have had with Mazards.
+This is so that Mazards can provide you with a useful service in future regarding assignments that come along that may fit with your career goals.

-As an executive search business, Marards has a legitimate interest in processing the personal data of prospective candidates, clients and referees.
+As an executive search business, Mazards has a legitimate interest in processing the personal data of prospective candidates, clients and referees.
 This information may be used to locate, contact and assess the suitability of individuals who my then become candidates, clients or referees.

-If you do not wish to provide Marards with the personal data necessary to assess your suitability for a position then Donaldson search would not be able to put you forward for that position.
+If you do not wish to provide Mazards with the personal data necessary to assess your suitability for a position then Donaldson search would not be able to put you forward for that position.

 What are the rights and choices for the individual about their data?